phaseshift-studio/fhatos/docs/src/fhatos.md

           status => 'running' ]
 ```

+### fURI and MQTT

+[MQTT](https://en.wikipedia.org/wiki/MQTT) is a publish/subscribe message passing protocol that has found extensive
+usage in embedded systems.
+Hierarchically specified _topics_ can be _subscribed_ and _published_ to.
+In MQTT, there is no direct communication between actors, though such behavior can be simulated if an actor's mailbox is a unique topic.
+FhatOS leverages MQTT, but from the vantage point of URIs instead of topics with message routing being location-aware.
+There exist three MQTT routers:

+1. `BCodeRouter`: An MQTT router scoped to a single thread of execution.
+2. `LocalRouter`: An MQTT router scoped to the set of all threads on a machine.
+3. `GlobalRouter`: An MQTT router scoped to the set of all threads across the cluster.

 > [!note]
 > The following is a list of common FhatOS fURI endpoints, where `fos:` is the namespace prefix
 > for `furi://fhatos.org/`.